Woodrow Wilson News & Publications - summer fellowships

 Over three decades, Pamela McGuire WF '69 lives the changing American workplace

 Pamela McGuire WF '69 expected to pursue a Ph.D. in art history and become an archaeologist.
-Instead, she carved out a career in corporate law that spanned major changes in the way America does business.grad school fellowships
+Instead, she carved out a career in corporate law that spanned major changes in the way America does business.summer fellowships

 As a Vassar undergraduate in the 1960s, Ms. McGuire became "politically alive," she recalls, and discovered an interest in urban issues.
 Although she initially accepted a spot in New York University's art history program, she decided to change course and pursue her master's in urban planning at Columbia University.
 That nascent field, however, " took a very broad brush approach to a number of different disciplines—social work, architectural history, architectural planning, urbanism, political science and legal issues as well.
 It touched on all of those things, but at a very high level that I just didn't find very satisfying.
 But by that time, my interest was really piqued."
 She entered a combined degree program that allowed her to complete her master's in urban planning while attending law school.